ASK A TROOPER: Pulling over to make a call

 Answer: Minnesota law does not allow motorists to stop on a roadway unless it is for an emergency.

-Instances like this prevent us from utilizing our resources as efficiently as possible because our dispatch center may recieve numerous calls reporting an occupied stalled vehicle.
-A Trooper would then be sent to the reported location to either find someone talking on their phone or no longer at the site.
+Instances like this prevent us from utilizing our resources as efficiently as possible because our dispatch center may receive numerous calls reporting an occupied stalled vehicle.
+A trooper would then be sent to the reported location to either find someone talking on their phone or no longer at the site.

 We encourage motorists to find a safe place to exit and find a parking lot or legal parking zone before manipulating their phone.